slackapi/node-slack-sdk/docs/_packages/oauth.md

 You'll need an installation URL when you want to test your own installation in order to submit your app to the App Directory and in case you need additional authorizations (such as user tokens) from users inside a team where your app is already installed.
 These URLs are also commonly used on your own webpages as the link for an ["Add to Slack" button](https://api.slack.com/docs/slack-button).

-There are two approaches the `InstallProvider` provides to show an installation page to the user prior to beginning the OAuth process:

-1. You can let `InstallProvider` render the installation page at a URL/path of your choosing [using the `handleInstallPath()` method](#using-handleinstallpath).
+The recommended and simplest approach is for `InstallProvider` to render the installation page at a URL/path of your choosing [using the `handleInstallPath()` method](#using-handleinstallpath).
 It will automatically display an "Add to Slack" button and encode any desired user or bot scopes and metadata you specify.
-2. You can customize the installation page by passing `renderHtmlForInstallPath` function to the `InstallProvider` constructor.
+If you wish to further customize the installation page, you can do so by passing a `renderHtmlForInstallPath` function to the `InstallProvider` constructor.
 Also, if your app supports Direct Install URL in the App Directory page, you can pass `directInstall: true` when initializing `InstallProvider`.

 #### Using `handleInstallPath`